Save big (up to $1,875) on small business tools with our free membership, business.com+

 TipBottom line

-Have your green team investigate sustainable business practices that support energy conservation and other eco-friendly measures.
+Ask your green team to explore sustainable business practices beyond energy savings, like waste reduction or eco-friendly sourcing.
 As a bonus, these efforts will likely appeal to your customer base.

 Energy conservation for remote and hybrid teams